-“I believe he’s watching over me and he wanted the show to go on.
+“I believe he’s watching over me.
+He wanted the show to go on.
 There was so much love for him that night.
 I’m sure he’s got a big head now.”
-Jace made a face at me.
+Jace makes a face at me.

 “We gotta go to Spanish class early so Robby can prove he deserves to skip Spanish I.”